bMakover/assignment/README.md

-# P1
+# MedMonitor

-P1 is a Node.js application that provides a boilerplate for building an Express.js web server with Sequelize ORM and MySQL database.
+MedMonitor is a Node.js application that provides a boilerplate for building an Express.js web server with Sequelize ORM and MySQL database.
 The application is designed to be easy to use and configure, making it ideal for rapid prototyping or small-scale projects.

 ## Installation